itzg/docker-minecraft-server/README.md

 inside `${YOUR_VARIABLE}` curly brackets and prefixed with a dollar sign.
 This is the regular syntax for enviromment variables inside strings or config files.

-Optionally you can also define a prefix to only match predefined enviroment variables.
+Optionally you can also define a prefix to only match predefined environment variables.

 `ENV_VARIABLE_PREFIX="CFG_"` <-- this is the default prefix